Infoninja/Infoninja/README.md

 - 👯 I’m looking to collaborate on AWS cloud projects
 - 🤔 I’m looking for help with anything related to Cloud computing
 - 💬 Ask me about anything you see on my public profiles
+- 🚶🏾‍♂️ I like to take long walks but never walking alone
-- ⚡ Fun fact: I love ceaser salad :(
+-  ⚡ Fun fact: I love ceaser salad
+- 🤔 If you correctly guess the football club I support, I'd buy you coffee :(

  <!--
 A short intro about me
--->
+--⚽️>